diegoperezeng/quakelogparser/README.md

 ## Example Usage

-1. Place your Quake log file in the `files` directory.
+1. Place your Quake log file (must be named qgames.log) in the `files` directory.
 2. Execute the project using the `go run main.go` command.
 3. Check the `output` directory for the generated JSON reports:
     - `matches.json`: Contains detailed match data.